People with Disability Australia: History and mission

-PWDA was founded in the year 1980 leading up to the International Year of Disabled Persons to provide people with disabilities a voice of their own.
+PWDA was founded in 1980 as the NSW Handicapped Persons' Union.
+In 1984, they merged with the New South Wales chapter of Disabled Peoples' International, which was founded in 1981, and became Disabled Peoples International (NSW Branch) or DPINSW.
+In 1991, the organisations name was changed to People With Disability NSW Inc. (PWDNSW).

 In 2002, PWDA's membership approved a repositioning of PWDA as a national disability rights and advocacy organisation.
-The organisation's name was changed from "People with Disability New South Wales" to "People with Disability Australia" to reflect this new positioning on 21 July 2003.
+The name was changed to its current name: People with Disability Australia to reflect this new positioning on 21 July 2003.
 The principal reasons for the change were to position PWDA to undertake work on national policy issues.

-Between 2003 and 2006 PWDA played a valuable role in the development of the United Nations Convention on the Rights of Persons with Disabilities (CRPD), organising national consultations and consultations with members, making submissions, hosting seminars, and supporting delegates to attend sessions of the UN Ad Hoc Committee.
+Between 2003 and 2006, PWDA played a valuable role in the development of the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+They organised consultations both nationally and with members, made submissions, hosted seminars, and supported delegates to attend sessions of the UN Ad Hoc Committee.
 Through this work PWDA gained Special Consultative Status with the Economic and Social Council of the United Nations.

-From 2009 onwards, PWDA continues to play an ongoing role in monitoring the implementation of the CRPD in Australia, and is part of the NGO CRPD Shadow Report Project Group.
+From 2009 onwards, PWDA continues to participate in monitoring the implementation of the CRPD in Australia, and as a member of the NGO CRPD Shadow Report Project Group.
 Along with the organisation's national work, PWDA has undertaken international development work in the Pacific since 2004.
-This non-profit, non governmental peak organisation has been described as "the national cross disability rights and advocacy organisation run by and for people with disability... [representing] the interests of people with all kinds of disability.
+This non-profit, non-governmental peak organisation has been described as "the national cross disability rights and advocacy organisation run by and for people with disability... [representing] the interests of people with all kinds of disability".

-Craig Wallace, a former president of PWDA, was commended in Parliament on the occasion of his resignation in June 2016.
-Jenny Macklin MP credited Wallace for the organisation's contribution to the development of a National Disability Insurance Scheme and for elevating "PWDA to the status of a leading disability advocacy body".

-PWDA appeared and gave evidence during the 2019-2020 Australian Disability Royal Commission.
+PWDA appeared and gave evidence during the 2019–2020 Australian Disability Royal Commission.

 Controversy

-In 2020, it was reported that the activist group 'Mad F-cking Witches' (MFW) were involved in a 'nasty' internal dispute involving a campaign to remove two PWDA female directors over claims of alleged abusive posts on social media.
-PWDA had said it was an internal matter even though MFW, an external group, had submitted complaints under consideration.The Age reported that "both women [directors] deny they were abusive, but say they were highly critical of postings from the activist group [MFW] involving disabled people".
+In 2020, an online feminist pressure group, 'Mad Fucking Witches' (MFW) were involved in a 'nasty' dispute involving a campaign to remove two sitting PWDA directors over claims of alleged abusive posts on social media.
+PWDA stated it was an internal matter, irrespective of the complaints under consideration submitted by MFW.The Age reported that "both women [directors] deny they were abusive, but say they were highly critical of postings from the activist group [MFW] involving disabled people".
 The attempt to remove them did not succeed.
-Spiked had previously said MFW manufactures storms of outrage on social media and spends "their time trawling the internet for reasons to be offended".
-MFW is an online feminist pressure group known for agitating for advertisers to boycott radio broadcaster Alan Jones.